MAGALA-RICHARD/apsimNGpy-documentations/doc/getting started.rst

 All versions are currently in development, phase and they can be installed as follows:

-- Method 1. install from PyPI
+- Method 1.
+Install from PyPI

 .. code:: console

     pip install apsimNGpy

-- Method 2. clone the current development repository
+- Method 2.
+Clone the current development repository

 .. code:: console